nuprl/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 And since Turnstile includes `erased` in the stop list for `local-expand`, expansion stops before analyzing the rest of the output.
-The point of all this `erased` business, if you are wondering, is to dramatically improve the performance of Turnstile languages by avoiding unnecessary re-expansions.
+The point of all this `erased` business, if you are wondering, is to improve the performance of Turnstile languages by avoiding unnecessary re-expansions.

 Control returns to the `begin` transformer, which turns to checking/expanding